facebookresearch/maskrcnn-benchmark/README.md

 ### Dockerfile

-The Dockerfile wasn' working for me out of the box which is why I updated this as well.
+The Dockerfile wasn't working for me out of the box which is why I updated this as well.

 ---